ampledata/ampledata.github.com/articles/radio_security.md

 Potential threats to LMR systems include the ability to intercept any user's transmissions, which is easily achieved with commercial-off-the-shelf equipment.
-Often secondary market devices are available that can be configured to act as users of a System, giving the operator the ability to intercept and send messages.
+Often secondary-market devices are available that can be configured to act as users of a System, giving the operator the ability to intercept and send messages.
 Finally, edge devices like hand-held walkie-talkies can be easily misplaced, lost, or stolen, allowing an attacker to have direct access to the System.

 Almost every LMR system is susceptible to interference, both deliberate and accidental.
 This can vary in range from a hobby kit for kids, to some nearby